A Survey of Knowledge-based Sequential Decision Making under Uncertainty: RDK-for-SDM Methods

-\textbf{Tightly-Coupled Systems} There has been some work on generic RDK-for-SDM frameworks that represent and reason with knowledge and beliefs at different abstractions, and "\emph{tightly couple}" the different representations and reasoning mechanisms by formally establishing the links between and the attributes of the different representations.
-These methods are often based on the \textit{principle of refinement}.
-This principle has also been explored in fields such as software engineering and programming languages, but without any theories of actions and change that are important in robotics and AI.
-One recent approach examined the refinement of agent action theories represented using situation calculus at two different levels.
-This approach makes a strong assumption of the existence of a bisimulation relation between the action theories for a given refinement mapping between these theories at the high-level and the low-level~\cite{banihashemi:ijcai18}.
-Our recent work on a refinement-based architecture (REBA) in robotics considers transition diagrams of any given domain at two different resolutions, with the fine-resolution diagrams defined formally as a refinement of the coarse-resolution diagram~\cite{sridharan2019reba}.
-Non-monotonic logical reasoning at the coarse-resolution with incomplete commonsense domain knowledge provides a sequence of abstract actions to achieve any given goal.
-Each abstract action is implemented as a sequence of concrete actions by automatically zooming to and reasoning probabilistically with automatically-constructed models (e.g., POMDPs) of the relevant part of the fine-resolution diagram, adding relevant observations and outcomes to the coarse-resolution history~\cite{gomez:AMAI20}.
-The formal definition of refinement, zooming, and the connections between the transition diagrams enables smooth transfer of relevant information and control, improving scalability to complex domains.
+\textbf{Tightly-Coupled Systems} There has been some work on generic RDK-for-SDM frameworks that represent and reason with knowledge and beliefs at different abstractions, and ``\emph{tightly couple}'' the different representations and reasoning mechanisms by formally establishing the links between and the attributes of the different representations.
+These methods are often based on the \textit{principle of refinement}~\citep{freeman1991refinement}.
+This principle has also been explored in fields such as software engineering and programming languages~\citep{lovas2010refinement,pfenning2010refinement}, but without any theories of actions and change that are important in robotics and AI.
+One approach examined the refinement of agent action theories represented using situation calculus at two different levels.
+This approach makes a strong assumption of the existence of a bisimulation relation between the action theories for a given refinement mapping between these theories at the high-level and the low-level~\citep{banihashemi:ijcai18}.
+The principle of refinement has also been used to construct abstractions of ASP programs, with the objective of shrinking the domain size while preserving the structure of the rules~\citep{saribatur:AIJ21}.
+An example of tightly-coupled systems in robotics is the refinement-based architecture (REBA) that considers transition diagrams of any given domain at two different resolutions, with the fine-resolution diagrams defined formally as a refinement of the coarse-resolution diagram~\citep{sridharan2019reba}.
+Non-monotonic logical reasoning with limited commonsense domain knowledge at the coarse-resolution provides a sequence of abstract actions to achieve any given goal.
+Each abstract action is implemented as a sequence of concrete actions by automatically zooming to and reasoning probabilistically with automatically-constructed models (e.g., POMDPs) of the relevant part of the fine-resolution diagram, adding relevant observations and outcomes to the coarse-resolution history.
+The formal definition of refinement, zooming, and the connections between the transition diagrams enables smooth transfer of relevant information and control, and improves scalability.
+It also enables the robot to represent and reason with sophisticated cognitive theories in the coarse resolution, e.g., with an adaptive theory of intentions~\citep{gomez:AMAI21}.